 - A letter of recommendation from a current Flagler faculty member.

 - A Personal Statement of 500 words to be submitted with the application.

 - Evidence of Access to a working environment with children who are deaf/hard of hearing

 - Demonstration of American Sign Language Proficiency

 Fall Applications are due by June 1st.

-Students are encouraged to begin the application process during the spring semester of their senior year.
+Students are encouraged to begin the application process during the final semester of their senior year.